Faeq-F/Quokka/README.md

 # Quokka
-An extremely customizable keystroke launcher with plugins
+An extremely customizable, portable keystroke launcher with plugins

-This launcher is a way of running your portable and installed apps easily.

 ---